 However, this product is scented.
 I don’t mind the smell but it might not work for everyone.
 In addition, it did cause a few of my clients to break out.
 As always, I suggest that you try this product on a small area of your skin first before committing.

 Overall it’s a great budget BB cream and it does exactly what is advertised.

 Dr. Jart+ Black Label Detox BB Cream

 If you don’t mind spending a little bit more, than this BB Cream from Dr. Jart might work out for you.
-This BB cream works great on dry skin and sensitive skin.
+This is a great Korean BB cream that works great on dry skin and sensitive skin.
 It’s SPF 25 which means you can wear it out in the sun without too much worries.
 The one thing I love about this BB cream is its ability to cover blemishes and redness.
 People with dry skin knows how easy it is to get itchy and red skin.
 This BB cream simply covers these imperfections well.

 One thing you should look out for is that this product does have a shiny finish to it.
 Although this can easily be fixed with a light dusting of powder, it might cause some annoyance for those who are looking for a natural matte finish.

 In the end, I would recommend this BB cream for people with dry skin because it contains great skincare features and most importantly, it simply works!